Police: Man Tried To Rape Woman Inside Miami Walmart

 The victim began screaming for help when Harvey ripped off her underwear while grabbing her, according to the arrest report.

-A video that was posted on social media shows as other shoppers come to her rescue.READ MORE: Attention, Floridians!
-Warning Issued About Potential Cyberattacks
+A video that was posted on social media shows as other shoppers come to her rescue.READ MORE: ‘It Was Like He Was My Brother’: Holocaust Survivors, Once Imprisoned Together, Reunited 80 Years Later

 The video shows one man on top of Harvey as other shoppers jump in to help.